 These foods should be avoided in pregnancy to minimise the chance of Listeria infection:

-- Ready-to-eat seafood such as smoked fish and smoked mussels, oysters or raw seafood such as sashimi or sushi.
+• Seafood that is ready-to-eat, such as smoked fish or mussels, oysters and raw seafood such as sushi or sashimi

-- Any unpasteurised milk or foods made from unpasteurised milk.
+• Unpasteurised milk or products made using unpasteurised milk.

-- Freshly cooked foods, to be eaten immediately.
+- Food cooked fresh to be eaten right away

-- Hard cheeses, cheese spreads and processed cheese.
+- Hard cheeses, processed cheese and cheese spreads

 Safe food handling and storage

 Safe food handling and safe storage of food are important for everyone.
-To anyone at risk of the serious complications of Listeria infection, such practices are especially important.
+To those at risk of serious complications of Listeria infection, such practices are especially important.
 Unlike most other food-contaminating bacteria, Listeria can grow in the refrigerator.
-However, Listeria bacteria are readily killed during cooking.
+However, it is readily killed during cooking.
 You can reduce the risk of developing Listeria infection and other food-borne illnesses, such as gastroenteritis, by following some basic food hygiene and food storage rules:

-- Wash your hands before preparing food and between handling raw and ready-to-eat foods.
+- It is best practice to always wash your hands prior to any food preparation and in between handling any raw and ready-to-eat foods.

-- Store raw meat, raw poultry and raw fish on the lowest shelves of your refrigerator to prevent them dripping onto cooked and ready-to-eat foods.
+- Raw meat such as poultry and fish should be stored on the lower shelves of the refrigerator to avoid dripping onto other foods.

-- Strictly observe use-by or best-before dates on refrigerated foods.
+- Observe use-by dates or best-before dates on all refrigerated foods.

-- Reheat food until the internal temperature of the food reaches at least 75°C (piping hot).
+- Reheated food must not be consumed until the internal temperature reaches at least 75 degrees Celsius.

-- When using a microwave, read the manufacturer’s instructions carefully and observe the recommended standing times, to ensure the food attains an even temperature before it is eaten.
+- Read the manufacturer’s instructions carefully when using a microwave oven and always observe the recommended standing times prior to consumption.
+This is to ensure the food achieves an even temperature before it is eaten.